Nez Perce-Clearwater National Forests

-This permit allows you to cut a Christmas Tree within the national forests of Idaho and Montana!
-Lifelong memories are built during these special times and we are happy to help with any information gathering you'll need to make this trip a safe and enjoyable one.
+This permit allows you to cut a Christmas Tree within the Nez Perce - Clearwater National Forests!
+Lifelong memories are built during these special times, and we are happy to help with any information gathering you'll need to make this trip a safe and enjoyable one.

 Please be sure to read and agree to all the tips and guidelines when selecting your tree.